ChazArvizu/ChazArvizu.github.io/docs/README.md

 - **[Solar System Simulation](./solarsystem.md)**: I have always been fascinated with outer space and its limitless wonders.
 To capture some of this fascination, I decided to create an interactive solar system simulation.
 I followed an excellent tutorial, which can be [found here](https://www.youtube.com/watch?v=pgFnZyL8zEA&t=0).
 The tutorial provided the necessary JavaScript for the simulation, but additional steps were required to integrate it into VuePress 2.

+- **[Stranger Things Intro](./strangerthingsintro.md)**: Stranger Things is one of my favorite shows of all time, which is what inspired me to make this animation.
+The title sequence for Stranger Things is also one of my favorites for any show I've watched.
+I like the science fiction/horror aspect of the series and how you're constantly on your toes, wondering what could happen next.
+My favorite season is season 3 which is when my favorite characters, Steve, shows most of his growth as a character.

 ## Contact Me
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/chaz-arvizu-11816b2a2) or take a look at my [GitHub](https://github.com/ChazArvizu) repo!